frederic-perez/AmE-dictionary/dictionary.md

 __besotted__
 __bespectacled__ _Hollande, an unassuming and bespectacled Socialist._
 __bespoke__
-__bestow__ :five: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
+__bestow__ :six: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
 __bettors__
 __bevy__ :two:
 __bicker__ (bickering) :two: _v_ Argue about petty and trivial matters. _The time for bickering is over._
-__bid__ _The cubs and Cardinals bid farewell until next month._
+__bid__ :two: :shit: _The cubs and Cardinals bid farewell until next month._
 __bigot__ /ˈbɪɡət/ _n_ A person who is intolerant towards those holding different opinions. _He was the founder of the party and widely viewed as a bigot._ :es: intolerante
 __billing__ _Now, the women's contest will take second billing._
 __billow__ _n_ __1__ A large wave or swell of water. __2__ A great swell, surge, or undulating mass, as of smoke or sound.